 Between the racket’s head size and grip size, which one do you find to be more important?
 Could it be the head size?

-Honestly, the grip size is also an important factor, but we understand players find some factors much more important when choosing the best intermediate tennis racket.
+Honestly, the grip size is also an important factor, but we understand players to find some factors much more important when choosing the best intermediate tennis racket.
 Besides, you can always use an overgrip to adjust your grip size if it doesn’t fit.

 The head size of your racket will play a significant role in determining how well you play since the frame and strings are both responsible for the quantity of power generated.